cablevsfiberinternet

 About 53% of US homes have fiber access as of 2026.
 The best way to check your address is not one tool but five steps.

-Updated April 2026.
-Sources: FCC Broadband Map, NTIA BEAD data.
+Updated July 2026.
+Sources: FCC Broadband Map, NTIA BEAD data (June 2025 restructuring notice).

 The 5-Step Address Check